Learn how to use Secure Shell (SSH) to securely connect to Hadoop on Azure HDInsight.

 From the SSH connection to the head or edge node, use the

 sshcommand to connect to a worker node in the cluster:

-To retrieve a list of the domain names of the nodes in the cluster, see the examples in the Manage HDInsight by using the Ambari REST API document.
+To retrieve a list of the domain names of the nodes in the cluster, see the Manage HDInsight by using the Ambari REST API document.

-If the SSH account is secured using a password, you are asked to enter the password and the connection is established.
+If the SSH account is secured using a password, enter the password when connecting.

-If the SSH account is secured using SSH keys, you must make sure that your local environment is configured for SSH agent forwarding.
+If the SSH account is secured using SSH keys, make sure that SSH forwarding is enabled on the client.

 Another way to directly access all nodes in the cluster is to install HDInsight into an Azure Virtual Network.
 Then, you can join your remote machine to the same virtual network and directly access all nodes in the cluster.

 For more information, see Use a virtual network with HDInsight.

 The following steps assume a Linux or UNIX-based system, and work with Bash on Windows 10.
 If these steps do not work for your system, you may need to consult the documentation for your SSH client.